KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `data` is a simple numerical table, matrix or list

-returns a dictionary containing average and deviation values of the fitted data (`modelInfo`) along with a predict function projection to be used on new data (`predict`)
+returns a dictionary containing average and deviation values of the fitted data (`modelInfo`) along with a transform function projection to be used on new data (`transform`)

 ???
 "Dictionary return"
 	The avg/dev value of the data used during the fitting process is contained within `modelInfo`